 - Manage adherence to approved areas, and reduce unauthorized routes and hours.

-- Get real-time alerts when drivers leave or arrive at specific locations, or use vehicles after hours.
+- Get real-time notifications when drivers leave or arrive at specific locations, or use vehicles after hours.

 - View reports of geofence violations on your mobile or desktop and export them in CSV format.